Brighton railway station: Passenger station

 The station has an impressive large double-spanned curved glass and iron roof covering all of the platforms, which was substantially renovated in 1999 and 2000.

-At the front of the station is a bus station.
-The station has six bus stops which are served by Brighton & Hove bus routes 1, 1A, N1, 5B, 6, 7, N7, 12, 12A, 12X, 13X, 14, 14C, 18, 24, 26, 27, 27B, 27C, 46, 48, 49, 55, 59 and 79.
-The station taxi rank is outside the rear of the station.
-A tunnel runs under the station which once provided an open-air cab run at a shallower gradient than Trafalgar Street outside, which had been the main approach to the station before the construction of Queen's Road (which was financially supported by the railway and intended to improve access).
-The cab run was covered (forming a tunnel) when the station above was extended over it on cast iron columns.
-The cab run remains in situ but has been sealed at the station end, with the sloped entrance infilled with concrete and used as a storage area.
+A tunnel runs under the station, which once provided an open-air cab run at a shallower gradient than Trafalgar Street outside, which had been the main approach to the station before the construction of Queen's Road, which was financially supported by the railway and intended to improve access.
+The cab run was covered, forming a tunnel, when the station above was extended over it on cast iron columns.
+The cab run remains in situ, but has been sealed at the station end, with the sloped entrance infilled with concrete, and is now used as a storage area.